 “You only have so much stamina in a day to sit down,” said Medical School Headquarters.
 “And these questions are intensive, they require a lot of thought and you only have so much to do that per day.”

 Having extra time to spare also means more of those repeat study sessions we mentioned earlier, which will help you retain the info long-term.
 All you have to do is get time on your side, and everything else will come naturally.

 Studying doesn’t always have to be a solo endeavor; teamwork really helps everyone out.
-You might have questions that your med friends happen to have the answers for, and vice versa.
+You might have questions that your medical professional friends happen to have the answers for, and vice versa.
 When you compare notes, you’re spending less time finding the answers, and more time studying the answers, right?

 You’re not alone in this wild adventure.
-Lean on your fellow medical professional friends to give you a guiding hand and do the same for them!
+Lean on your fellow medical professional friends to give you a guiding hand and you can do the same for them.

 Who has two thumbs and is ready to crush their medical boards?
 That’s you!
-If there are any special requirements, or things to bring to the test, now’s the time to sort it out.
+If there are any special requirements or specific things you need to bring to the test, now’s the time to sort it out.
+Make sure you prepare for your medical board exam day ahead of time.
 Your keys aren’t lost in the depths of your couch cushions?
 Your alarm is set?
-Your car has gas?
-Make sure you prepare for D-Day, aka: Exam Day ahead of time.
-Nothing is worse than feeling rushed or unprepared.
-In fact, it can make you more anxious about your exam.
+Your car have gas?
+Nothing is worse than feeling rushed or unprepared, which can make you more anxious about your exam.
 Even worse than that, it can make you late.
-So, give yourself plenty of time to sleep the night before, wake up, get ready, and be on time to show 'em what you've got.
-We’re rooting for you!
+So, give yourself plenty of time to sleep the night before, wake up, get ready, and be on time to show that test what you've got.

-You’re well on your way to the top, you medical expert, you.
-And now it’s just between you and your medical board exam.
+You’re well on your way to the top!
+Now it’s just between you and your medical board exam.
 So, don’t let test jitters get in the way of your success.
-Instead, use these 10 study tips to ace your boards, and get yourself one step closer to your med traveler life.
+Instead, use these 10 study tips to ace your boards, and get yourself one step closer to your medical travel lifestyle.